Kostayne/react-modifier/readme.md

 );
 ```

-Can't add theme or change position.
+Can't add theme or change position for inner elements.
 Obviously you can't reuse that component.
-Cause if you're going to position it, you position it **everywhere**.
+If you're going to position it editing original component, you position it **everywhere**.

 Can we solve the problem?
 Actually we can.
 There is 2 ways:
 1. Create wrapper with class, that modifies nested elements